 The present study revealed that, less than half of the students agreed on the educational units of the course, this result explained why the students was requesting from the teachers to lesser the number or the volume of the learning units at the beginning of education suspension as they assumed their inability of full understanding of the educational contents in the absence of face-to-face teaching.
 In this perspective, Siemens, et al., confirmed that the needs for technological support for students are considered essentials for those who do not have the levels required for computer and information literacy and self-efficacy, and for understanding the underlying causes of student decline.

-Concerning importance of learning activities, and students participation in tasks accomplishment, the present study illustrated that less than half of the students agreed on the importance of the learning activities conversely near of two third of the students prefer participations in tasks accomplishment as a group better than individualized tasks.
-The reason for this result that individualized tasks may pressurize them into self-dependence, full responsibility, and fear of distraction or facing difficulties of dealing with the online system problems such as, lack of connectivity or slow networking as was reported by some students.
+Concerning importance of learning activities, and students participation in tasks accomplishment, the present study illustrated that less than half of the students agreed on the importance of the learning activities conversely near of two third of the students preferred participations in tasks accomplishment as a group better than individualized tasks.
+The reason for this result is that the individualized tasks may pressurize them into self-dependence, full responsibility, and fear of distraction or facing difficulties when dealing with the online system problems such as, lack of connectivity or slow networking as was reported by some students.
 Likewise with the current research result, Choi, reported that peer-to-peer learning in online learning environments improve satisfaction among students.
-While on contradictory to this result, Baxter and Haycock, found that some students see that peer-to-peer support has little value.
+While on contradictory to the current result, Baxter and Haycock, found that some students see that peer-to-peer support has little value.

 Moreover the result of current study displayed the effectiveness of rapport and respective relationship between teacher and students as was reported by the majority of the students, as noticed by the teachers that some students were tensioned during conversation with them despite that teachers were answering on all questions submitted from the students through the web in prompt time over seven days of the week which was more than the office hours allocated in meeting the students in the regular time before Corona virus outbreak.
 This behavior or attitude may be originated as a result of the quarantine of COVID-19 which restricted students’ attendance of their traditional classes without making gradual movement to online learning management that caused them to worry about their educational path.
 In a shortly time, this tensioned behavior has disappeared due to the persistent efforts of teachers to motivate and reassure students about their worries.